Ray Bellm

-Raymond Anthony Bellm (born 20 May 1950) is an racing driver from the United Kingdom.
+Raymond Anthony Bellm (born 20 May 1950) is a racing driver from the United Kingdom.

 Driving career

 He began his racing career in 1980, running in historic racing series and winning the British Historic 2-litre GT class in 1983 and 1984 driving his Chevron B19 sports car.
 He made the move to modern sports car racing in 1984, driving for Gordon Spice.
 The pair founded Spice Engineering in 1985 and construct Group C chassis.

 As part of the Spice team, Bellm would win the World Sportscar C2 Championship in 1985, 1986 and 1988.
 He was also able to share a Le Mans win with Gordon Spice in each of those three years, before finally leaving the team in 1990.